nirum/jetplot/docs/index.rst

-.. jetpack documentation master file, created by sphinx-quickstart on Fri Oct  2 14:49:15 2015.
+.. jetplot documentation master file, created by sphinx-quickstart on Fri Oct  2 14:49:15 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Jetpack
+Jetplot
 =======

-Jetpack consists of the following modules:
+Jetplot consists of the following modules:

 Timepiece